 Schedule a Complimentary Consultation to Get Started

 To find out how we can bring out the best in your child or teenager’s smile, schedule a complimentary consultation at Houston Orthodontic Specialists today!
 If your kiddo does need a palate expander, we’ll walk you through the process, fill you in on exactly what to expect and answer any questions you have.
 We’ll also give you instructions on everything from how to adjust an expander to how to keep it clean.
-Book your child’s visit online or by calling us at (832) 536-1246 (West Houston office) or (346) 250-5080 (Bellaire office).
+Book your child’s complimentary first visit online.